Meet Jenn

 Hi, I'm Jennifer O'Malley Pearlman.

 My work started long before I ever became a therapist.
 Even in high school, I was deeply curious about emotions and how people can heal from the inside out.
-I thank my high school volleyball coach—who was also my psychology teacher—for introducing me to the power of understanding the mind.
-That curiosity is at the core of my practice, and my teachings, intuition, and lived experiences continue to shape it today.
+That curiosity is at the core of my practice.

 Rooted in Awareness

 After earning my degree in psychology from Northeastern University, I became deeply interested in how emotional experiences are held and processed beyond words alone.
-My early training included exposure to embodied and contemplative approaches that shaped how I understand stress, trauma, and resilience.
+My early training at The New Mexico Academy of Healing Arts opened my eyes to embodied and contemplative approaches that shape how I understand stress, trauma, and resilience.

 Over time, this perspective informed the way I practice psychotherapy today.
-While work is grounded in talk-based therapy, it is guided by an appreciation for how awareness, breath, nervous system regulation, and relationship play a role in meaningful change.
+While my work is grounded in talk-based therapy, it is guided by an appreciation for how awareness, breath, nervous system regulation, and relationships play a role in meaningful change.

 The idea that our minds and bodies reflect one another is at the essence of my work.
 When the world shifted during COVID, so did my practice.
 I moved online and learned how to integrate body-based awareness into virtual sessions, helping people tune into their inner experience even from a distance.